Foupi/ada_air_guitar/README.md

 Usage
 -----

-Once the program is flashed on the board, just move your hand or any object towards or away from the sensor: on the board's screen shall appear the distance detected and the corresponding note.
+Once the program is flashed on the board, just put your hand or any object in front of the sensor, at a distance greater than 2cm: on the board's screen shall appear the distance detected and the corresponding note (or a message stating that the note you tried to play does not exist).

 The UART connection and sound emission have not yet been implemented.